-The cargo light is turned on by pushing on the cargo light button.
+The cargo light and bed lights (if equipped) are turned on by pushing on the cargo lights button.

-Cargo Light Button
+Cargo Lights Button

-The cargo light will also turn on for approximately 30 seconds when a RKE transmitter UNLOCK button is pushed, as part of the Illuminated Entry feature.
+The cargo light and bed lights (if equipped) will also turn on for approximately 60 seconds when a RKE Key Fob UNLOCK button is pushed, as part of the Illuminated Entry feature.